Skip to main content

 Lets Go Glimmer Hunting!!

 Let's talk glimmers!!
+If you don't feel in the mood to read you can just sit back, press play and watch the video instead.
 Recognising our glimmers can help us soothe our nervous systems, helping to take us out of the fight or flight mode that triggers cause whilst helping to improve our mood.
 But what are glimmers and how can they make us happier?
 The concept of glimmers is part of Polyvagal theory.
-Coined by behavioral neuroscientist Stephen Porges and introduced in 1995, A glimmer is the opposite of a trigger: Triggers are danger cues that make us feel threatened, leading us to fight, run away or freeze.
+Coined by behavioural neuroscientist Stephen Porges and introduced in 1995, A glimmer is the opposite of a trigger: Triggers are danger cues that make us feel threatened, leading us to fight, run away or freeze.
 They are things (e.g. memories, objects, people) that spark intense negative emotions.
 Whereas Glimmers are small moments that spark joy or peace, which can help cue our nervous system to feel safe and well in the world, calm or connected.
 This tends to feel good in our bodies, creating a gentle, warm shift within.
-Often these micro-moments can happen without us really taking note of them.
-By recognising and noticing a glimmer and savouring the moment it can boost our mental
+Often these micro-moments can happen without us really t

 You Never Know What Someone Is Going Through, Be Kind Always.